lvgig/test-aide/CONTRIBUTING.md

 ## Requirements for contributions

-We have some general requirements for all contributions then specific requirements when adding completely new transformers to the package.
-This is to ensure consistency with the existing codebase.

 ### Code formatting

-Contributions should be formatted with `black`.
-There is a `pre-commit` file in the `.githooks` folder that can be activated for your local clone of the repo with `git config core.hooksPath .githooks`.
+Contributions should be formatted with `black` and naming should follow [pep8](https://www.python.org/dev/peps/pep-0008/).
+The project uses [pre-commit](https://pre-commit.com/) to manage pre-commit hooks.
+After setting up your development environment simple run `pre-commit install` to initalise pre-commit for the repository.
+Black is included in the pre-commit hook configuration.

 ### Tests

 All existing tests must pass and new functionality added must be tested.
 Tests must be written with [pytest](https://docs.pytest.org/en/stable/).
-The tests for existing transformers give great examples to work from that show what is expected to be covered in the tests.
+We aim for 100% coverage of new functionality.

 ### Docstrings